craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Heritages/Elven Specifics.md

 aliases:
 ---
 ## Legends from the Eladrin
-The elves of Alaturmen are progeny of Eladrin.
-Born for this land, making it their home is the right of any adult elf born of the Eladrin.
+The Elves of Alaturmen are progeny of Eladrin.
+Born for this land, making it their home is the right of any adult elf.

 ## Reproduction and Beyond
 The first generation of Elves were formed by the [[Ceilie Courts]] and parented by groups of [[Eladrin Specifics|Eladrin]].
 They were trained for and given by birthright the world of Alaturmen.